brazil-data-cube/st-segmentation/README.md

-This repository is a `Research Compendium` (RC), with all the materials (codes, data, and computational environment) required for the reproduction and evaluation of the results presented in the article, Follow the link to access the notebook on google colab [Google Colab Link](https://colab.research.google.com/drive/1_jxcU8ePtrFsNDkqO6rJdxOP5L-zkNkD?usp=sharing):
+This repository is a `Research Compendium` (RC), with all the materials (codes, data, and computational environment) required for the reproduction and evaluation of the results presented in the article, Follow the link to access the notebook on google colab [Google Colab Link](https://colab.research.google.com/drive/1_jxcU8ePtrFsNDkqO6rJdxOP5L-zkNkD?usp=sharing) and the data separately [Google Drive Link](https://drive.google.com/file/d/1DG9nW8tM-uKV8pthre36nxdqBWRE0_MV/view?usp=sharing):

 > Silva *et al.* (2022).